toverainc/willow/README.md

 Espressif has a [wake word customization service](https://docs.espressif.com/projects/esp-sr/en/latest/esp32s3/wake_word_engine/ESP_Wake_Words_Customization.html) that allows us (or you) to create custom wake words.
 We plan to create a "Hi Willow" or similar wake word.

 ### Bandwidth Usage
-We currently stream raw 16 kHz 16 bit mono i2s audio frames (post AFE) on wake.
+We currently stream raw 16 kHz 16 bit mono PCM audio frames (post AFE) on wake.
 However, ESP-ADF supports AMR-WB encoding and that would dramatically improve bandwidth utilization.
 This would be especially important in hostile WiFi environments as the ESP BOX with the ESP32-S3 is 2.4 GHz only.

 ### GPIO
 The ESP BOX provides 16 GPIOs to the user.
 We plan to make these configurable by the user to enable all kinds of interesting maker applications.